 Acu-Tech sells a range of Flange Gaskets for Pipe connections, including Rubber Gaskets, Fibre Gaskets, and Steel Reinforced Gaskets.
 Used for both fluid and gas applications, these flange rings are available in a variety of materials, depending on the operating medium, the operating conditions and the design requirements.
+Pipe Gaskets can be made from neoprene, nitrile, EPDM rubber or fibre, and are made to match bolted pipe flanges.
 If you are unsure what type of flange gasket to use, contact our friendly customer service team today!

 KC6327 is a gasket material based on SBR-bound aramid fibres and inorganic fibres.
 Its key feature is a relative softness and high compressibility which enables sealing under lower bolt loads than most other fibre gaskets.